 Active, not passive.
 Collegial, not hierarchical.

-When my German became good enough to allow me to say whatever I wanted without preparation, I decided to switch to teaching in small groups.
+As soon as my German became good enough to allow me to say whatever I wanted without preparation, I decided to switch to teaching in small groups.
 I had the manpower to do so, for my position brought with it the power to appoint several assistant professors.
 The first course to be offered in a new format was an introduction to evolution, ecology, and behavior: “Evolution-Ökologie-Verhalten”, or EOV, which students encountered in the spring of their second year at university.
 We limited lectures to three overviews per semester and asked the students to prepare for three classes per week by reading about 30 pages per session.
-The texts we used were in English, for our approach to the subjects we were teaching had not yet been translated into German.
-For most of our students, English was their third or fourth language, and this course was often the first time they had to make serious use of it.
+The texts we used were in English, for our approach to the subjects we were teaching had not yet been translated into German, and for most of our students, English was their third or fourth language.
+This course was often the first time they had to make serious use of it.
 We were asking them to work very hard.

 We told them that they would not be allowed to enter the classroom unless they were prepared to discuss the reading, which we did in German.
-I justified that rule by exaggerating a key experience I had had at Reed, where I discovered in a seminar on the social implications of biology that the well prepared students would not let poorly prepared students into the room because they expected that everyone in the class would be able to explain any issue.
-Teaching was a responsibility shared by all.
+I justified that rule by exaggerating a key experience I had had at Reed, where I discovered in a seminar on the social implications of biology that the well prepared students would not let the poorly prepared students into the room because they expected that everyone in the class would be able to explain any issue.
 That was a fairly extreme stance even at Reed, but I portrayed it as normal to help justify it in Basel.

 To build their confidence and accelerate the process of making them colleagues, I would often ask one of them to join me at the board while we constructed a diagram or broke an equation down into its parts.
 We would do it together, on the same level.
 At the start, it is always hard for students to do this: they feel very exposed.
 But as they learn that I support them and deal gently with any mistakes, many of them relax and come to enjoy it.
 A few never do.